 On the night, as I made my way through unfamiliar San Francisco streets, I had butterflies.
 I had met just one of my virtual colleagues face-to-face.
 How would I be received “IRL”?
 The answer turned out to be: effortlessly.
-Not one person asked the obvious question – Steve, tell us about yourself! – for everyone knew me already.
-And this surprising ease wasn’t just about skipping formalities; I found we had genuine intimacy from years of sharing and caring, all on Twitter.
+Not one person asked the obvious question – Steve, tell us about yourself – because everyone knew me already.
+And this surprising ease wasn’t just about skipping formalities; I found we had genuine familiarity from years of sharing and caring, all on Twitter.

 Weisberg considers Twitter’s decay into anarchy and despair to be inevitable, and he may be right, but is it simply for want of supervision?
-We know sudden social decay all too well; just think of the terribly real-life “Lord of the Flies”.
+We know about abrupt social decay all too well; just think of the terribly real-life “Lord of the Flies”.

-Sound moral bearings are set by good parents, good teachers, and – if we’re lucky – good peers.
+Sound moral bearings are set by good parents and good teachers and – if we’re lucky – good peers.
 At this point in history, parents and teachers are famously less adept than their charges in the new social medium, but this will change.
-Digital decency will be better impressed on kids when all their important role models are online.
+Digital decency will be better impressed on kids when all of their important role models are online.

 It takes a village to raise a child.
 The main problem today is that virtual villages are still at version 1.